 "Baby Leolin isn't here right now, love."
 Harry said to his year old son, completely choked up.
 "He's at the hospital.
 He needs to get better before he can come home, but I'll be sure to let him know that you miss him."

-Braiden nodded as if he actually understood him and Harry made a mental note to be careful what he said around Braiden from now on.
-If Braiden could understand what they were saying, even a little, he wanted absolutely no swearing or cursing around him and he wanted his mates, and himself of course, to censor what they said when little ears were listening in.
+Braiden nodded as if he actually understood him and Harry made a mental note to be careful with what he said around Braiden from now on.
+If Braiden could understand what they were saying, even a little, then he wanted absolutely no swearing or cursing around him and he wanted his mates, and himself of course, to censor what they said when little ears were listening in.

-He shared a look with Nasta, who nodded as if he'd read his mind, Harry smiled; Nasta truly was the best candidate for top dominant.
+He shared a look with Nasta, who nodded as if he'd read his mind, Harry smiled; Nasta truly was the best candidate for their top dominant.
 He knew everything that was going on and what everyone was thinking, at least vaguely enough to guess and his guesses were usually correct.
 Harry loved him deeply.

 At four in the afternoon, Harry had nibbled on a few dry, cream crackers and he was back in the hospital, dipping his hands into the cleansing solution while Healer Almus waved his wand over him and his mates.